RSU 73 requests state waiver for kindergarten classes

 JAY — Regional School Unit 73 will ask state officials for a waiver of the student-to-teacher ratio for kindergarten classes for the rest of the school year.

-Addressing the board of directors Thursday evening, interim Superintendent Bob Webster said five of seven kindergarten classes at Spruce Mountain Primary School in Livermore have more than 20 students.
+Addressing the board of directors Thursday, March 14, interim Superintendent Bob Webster said five of seven kindergarten classes at Spruce Mountain Primary School in Livermore have more than 20 students.
 Four have 21 students; one has 22.

 Primary School Principal Kevin Harrington said the Maine Department of Education requires a student-to-teacher ratio of 20-to-1 for kindergarten classes.
 For grades one to eight, it’s 25-to-1 and for grades nine to 12 it’s 30-to-1.